 Student discounts and deals

 Student discount - the financial saviour of retail therapy.
 There is a common stereotype that students live in raggedy old clothes and still walk around in jeans with a rip up the crotch as they can’t afford any new ones.
 But this does not always have to be the case.
 There are shops that personally accommodate the student budget, and offer a discount should you show them your student identification card.
-A list of which shops offer this great kindness can be found below, so have a look, and have fun shopping and saving at the same time!
+Hotukdeals have provided a list of which shops offer this great kindness, so have a look, and have fun shopping and saving at the same time!

-There are also equally kind websites that dedicate themselves to offering students money saving deals, like 50% a much needed haircut or 30% stationary for organizing your work.
+There are also equally kind websites that dedicate themselves to offering students money saving deals, like 50% a much-needed haircut or 30% stationary for organizing your work.
 All of them stand with the selfless intention of helping you save your cash, and all you would need to do is sign up.
-The links below are just a few examples of the financial rescue you can find online.
+Studentbeans and Studentshoppinguk are just a few examples of the financial rescue you can find online.